ADablanc/BibHelioTech/README.md

 ## User guide

 ## License
-If you use BibHelio_Tech, you agree to use it following these license.
+If you use BibHelio_Tech, you agree to use it following this license.

 ## Authors